iaphub/iaphub-android-sdk/README.md

         super.onCreate()
         // Start IAPHUB
         Iaphub.start(
+          // You must provide the app context context=this,

           // Required, the app id is available on the settings page of your app appId="5e4890f6c61fc971cf46db4d",